ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 ## system.tables

 Contains metadata of each table that the server knows about.
-Detached tables are not shown in `system.table`.
+Detached tables are not shown in `system.tables`.

 This table contains the following columns (the type of the corresponding column is shown in brackets):